 There is growing concern in the medical and scientific community about the prevalence of vitamin D deficiency.
 In 2008, the American Academy of Pediatrics doubled its vitamin D recommendations for infants, children, and adolescents to 400 I.U.s a day in response to the mounting consensus that vitamin D deficiency is an under-recognized epidemic.

 We use the D3 (or cholecalciferol) form of vitamin D in our products because it is the natural and most easily absorbed form, which the body makes from sunlight.
-Long known for its role in enhancing the absorption of calcium and phosphorus for strong bones, vitamin D is also linked to a variety of other functions in optimizing health, including the regulation of the immune and neuromuscular systems, and the modulation of mood and circadian rhythms.
+Long known for its role in enhancing the absorption of calcium and phosphorus for strong bones, vitamin D is also linked to a variety of other functions in optimizing health, including the regulation of the immune and neuromuscular systems, and the modulation of mood and sleep rhythms.

-48. DO NORDIC NATURALS' PRODUCTS AND CONTAINERS CONTAIN PHTHALATES
+48. DO NORDIC NATURALS' PRODUCTS AND CONTAINERS CONTAIN PHTHALATES?

-Phthalates are plasticizers sometimes used in the manufacturing of plastic piping and industrial equipment.
+No. Phthalates are plasticizers sometimes used in the manufacturing of plastic piping and industrial equipment.
 They have been in the news recently for their illegal use in some parts of Southeast Asia.
 Nordic Naturals is committed to the safety and efficacy of our products.

 Nordic Naturals products and plastic containers do not use phthalates in any stage of our process.
-The US EPA and World Health Organization have strict guidelines regarding phthalates and Nordic has always adhered to these standards.
+The US EPA and the World Health Organization have strict guidelines regarding phthalates and Nordic Naturals has always adhered to these standards.